 OSHC is insurance to assist Overseas students meet the costs of (Public) medical and hospital care that they may need while in Australia.
-OSHC will also pay limited benefits for pharmaceuticals and ambulance services.
+OSHC will also pay limited benefits for pharmaceuticals and ambulance services, depending on the level of cover.